-In selecting an area, you’ll also need to keep in mind the amount you can afford and the types of tenant you want to attract.
+In selecting an area, you'll also need to consider the amount you can afford and the types of tenants you want to attract.

-If you’re looking to rent to students, you’ll want a property that’s easy to clean and comfortable, but there’s certainly no need for it to feature unnecessary luxuries.
+If you're looking to rent to students, you'll want a property that's easy to clean and comfortable, but there's no need to feature unnecessary luxuries.
 Young professionals will likely want something modern and stylish, while many families will want a blank canvas for their belongings.
-Finally, older renters may be slightly more concerned about safety and security; having this as a main priority when looking for a new home.
-As a result, you’ll want to think about the crime rates in certain areas and the availability and costs of alarm systems.
+Finally, older renters may be slightly more concerned about safety and security.
+As a result, you'll want to think about the crime rates in certain areas and the availability and costs of alarm systems.

-In addition to this, remember that allowing tenants to make your house their home, either by decorating or adding pictures will make it feel more homely, which in turn makes them more likely to stay for longer, which is great news for any landlord as it means fewer void periods.
+In addition, remember that allowing tenants to decorate and add pictures will make it feel more homely, making them more likely to stay for longer, which is great for any landlord as it means fewer void periods.

 Do the maths

-Before you pursue your investment plan in detail, you simply have to sit and do the maths to calculate what you can afford.
+Before you thoroughly pursue your investment plan, you must do the maths to calculate what you can afford.

-It’s more than likely that both you and your mortgage provider (if you need one) will want your rent to cover around 125% of the mortgage repayments.
-With most lenders now wanting to receive 25% of the property’s value as a deposit, you’ll need to be confident in your investment, so be sure the sums add up so you know your price range.
+You and your mortgage provider (if you need one) will likely want your rent to cover around 125% of the mortgage repayments.
+With most lenders now wanting to receive 25% of the property's value as a deposit, you'll need to be confident in your investment, so be sure the sums add up and know your price range.

 Remember to look for rental yields

-When you’re investing in property, you should look for income and not short-term capital growth.
-This means that, if you’re comparing properties with different values, you should compare them using what’s known as their ‘yield’.
+When investing in property, you should look for income, not short-term capital growth.
+This means that if you're comparing properties with different values, you should compare them using what's known as their 'yield'.
 This is the annual rent received as a percentage of the purchase price.